msft-davidlee/az-blazor-wasm/README.md

 | API_CLIENT_ID | Cient Id of the API found in your app registration in your B2C tenant |
 | LOCATION | location of this workload |
 | SP_ID | user id you have assigned as a managed user identity in your resource group |

+## Docker Support
+This project supports the use of Docker for the Azure Functions API.
+If you have docker desktop on your local environment, you can also run the Azure Function as a container instance.

 ## Have an issue?
 You are welcome to create an issue if you need help but please note that there is no timeline to answer or resolve any issues you have with the contents of this project.
 Use the contents of this project at your own risk!